 R. Whom the Lord shall make ruler over his household.

-After a prayer, the choir returns to the Chancel, singing Jerusalem, my happy home…
+After a prayer, the choir returns to the Chancel, singing the recessional Jerusalem, my happy home…

 * ‘On Ely’, essay in Hills and the Sea.